Sipher229/journal/README.md

 `npm run dev`
 to start the API

-You can the run the application on your localhost.
+You can then run the application on your localhost.